What is cystic fibrosis?

 Cystic fibrosis is caused by a genetic mutation that parents pass to their children.
 There are over 1700 variations of the mutation, which may make it hard to diagnose adults as carriers.

-People who have two copies of this gene get cystic fibrosis.
+Cystic fibrosis inheritance is autosomal recessive, meaning a person has to have two copies of this gene get cystic fibrosis.
 People who have only one copy of this gene -- carriers -- do not have cystic fibrosis but could pass it on to their children if they have a child with another carrier.

 Diagnosis/tests for cystic fibrosis